nasa/cumulus/README.md

 ## More Information

-For more information about this project of more about NASA's Earth Observing System Data and Information System (EOSDIS) and its cloud work, please contact [Katie Baynes](mailto:katie.baynes@nasa.gov) or visit us at https://earthdata.nasa.gov.
+For more information about this project or more about NASA's Earth Observing System Data and Information System (EOSDIS) and its cloud work, please contact [Katie Baynes](mailto:katie.baynes@nasa.gov) or visit us at https://earthdata.nasa.gov.